Madison County, just east of Syracuse, New York, is home to the first legal industrial hemp crop in the state in 80 years.

 And thanks to a bill signed into law on Friday by Gov. Andrew Cuomo, the cultivators will be allowed to sell it under an existing pilot program, according to the Journal News.

-The bill was necessary because the 2014 law that launched the current hemp crop only allowed farmers and universities to grow the plant for research purposes.
+The bill was necessary because the 2014 law that launched the current hemp crop allowed farmers and universities to grow the plant only for research purposes.

 JD Farms, which is working hand in hand with Morrisville State College on the project, is ready to start talking to companies interested in purchasing its harvest.